SamanthaPeterson/NoSQL-18/README.md

 ## Brief Summary

-A social Network API b
+A social Network API -
+A back end application, created with MongoDB, Mongoose, and Express.
+Insomnia is used to test the routes.

 ## Screenshot